mickyjm/mickyjm.github.io/essays/alloy-release-notes.md

 </ul>

 ## May 1, 2017 Update
 This is a smaller update this time around, I was much busier than I expected this past couple of weeks.
 I did manage to fix a big User Interface problem with the website.
-Other than that I did not run into much problems other than trying to login because another <em>Alloy</em> developer was playing with the database, luckily I got it fixed.
+Other than that I did not run into much problems other than trying to login because another <em>Alloy</em> developer was testing code around the database, luckily I got it fixed.

 <ul>
 <li><strong>Fix Notification Cards</strong>